-Woom bikes are insanely lightweight and are some of the lightest bikes on the market!
-With frames made from high-quality, 6061 aluminum tubes, kids can easily pick them up, twirl them around, or even lift them over their heads!
+Woom bikes are insanely lightweight and are the lightest bikes available in the US!
+With frames made from high-quality 6061 aluminum tubes, kids can easily pick them up, twirl them around, or even lift them over their heads!

 Many kids bikes on the market weigh close to 40 to 60% of a child’s weight.
 Can you imagine riding a bike that was half your weight??
 Woom bikes are typically close to only 30% of a child’s weight, which makes them much easier for kids to ride and maneuver.

 As an example, our 5-year-old tester, who weighs 34 pounds, LOOOVES riding her woom 3 16” bike.
 The bike weighs just 13.1 lbs. which is a mere 34% of her weight.

 Compare this to the very popular Specialized Riprock 16” bike, which weighs 20.25 lbs.
 That’s almost 2x the weight of the woom and 60% of her weight!